mstama/Merchant/README.md

 The solution is composed of:

-* Converters : Responsible to convert the different number formats.
+* Converters : Responsible for converting the different number formats.
-* Parser
+* Parser     : Responsible for creating commands from the user input.
-* Command
+* Command    : Meaningful information used to perform actions.
+* Calculators: Responsible for calculating value of commodity.

+The main program is composed of:

+* Composition Root: where all modules are put together
+* Actions that are performed depending on commands

+Highlights:
+* Extensibility: main modules are provided with an interface so it can be replaced in the composition root for evolution.
-* Calculators
+* Separation of concerns